Once you have arrived in Munich, you are required to register with the local authorities.

 Non-German and non-EU citizens may work in Germany only if the residence permit expressly allows this.

 - Aufenthaltserlaubnis (residence permit with time restriction)

-- EU Blue Card (settlement permit for highly qualified persons with time restriction)
+- EU Blue Card (settlement permit for highly qualified professionals with time restriction)

 - Niederlassungserlaubnis (settlement permit that gives you the right to work without time restriction)

 - Erlaubnis zum Daueraufenthalt-EG (permanent residence permit that gives you the right to work within the EU without time restriction; you may request this permit after legally living in Germany and contributing to the federal pension fund for a minimum of five years)

 As a highly-qualified professional (Hochqualifizierter), you have the option to apply for a Niederlassungserlaubnis, an Aufenthaltserlaubnis or EU-Blue Card; depending on the length of your stay.

 The following documents are normally required to apply for a residence permit:

 - Completed form Antrag auf Erteilung/Verlängerung eines Aufenthaltstitels (Application for Issuance/Extension of a Residence Permit, available on the website of the Munich Foreigners Office